jkerr321/programme-db-example/README.md

 Form input
 - default to show form when click on empty plant item
-- Add link to see colours
 - update SS to change filled = FALSE to TRUE on submit
-- Add colour as drop down with colours
-- Add P/A as radio button
 - Style form
 - Add a remove/delete option

 SpreadsheetRow
 Represents a single row from a sheet.